Florida International University

 College of Engineering and Computing

-Specializing in computing, construction, infrastructure, and engineering education.
+Includes schools for computing, construction, infrastructure, sustainability, and engineering education.

 Knight Foundation School of Computing and Information Sciences